patternfly/training-scenarios/react/react-customize/step4.md

-Now we'll use CSS variables to further customize our components.
+Use CSS variables to further customize components.

 1) <strong>Navigate to the `src` folder and open `src/app.css`{{open}}</strong>

-2) <strong>Set up the css file.</strong>
+2) <strong>Set up the CSS file.</strong>

 Copy the following code into the `app.css` file, replacing all of the content there: